top of page

 A Public Garden Space

-The new design was required to effectively manage storm water run-off, support habitats for pollinators, and incorporate a diverse array of plantings, with an emphasis on native species.
-Additionally, it needed to serve as an educational resource for visitors and maintain visual appeal.
-Consideration was also given to the proximity of buildings and ongoing site maintenance needs, including accommodating snow removal during the winter months.
+A new design was required to effectively manage storm water run-off, support habitats for pollinators, and incorporate a diverse array of plantings with an emphasis on native species.
+Additionally, the space needed to serve as an educational resource for visitors and maintain visual appeal.
+Consideration was also given to ongoing site maintenance needs including accommodating snow removal during the winter months.

 Concept